Les Paul Special Tribute - Humbucker - Worn White Satin

 These models are also the most accurate replicas of the originals.
 However, some people still prefer solid models and prefer weight-relief models.
 The weight-relief method uses holes in the body to reduce weight.

-The results are a guitar that is lighter than the original model, but this difference is not noticeable if you’re playing it.
+The result is a lighter guitar than the original model, but this difference is not noticeable if you’re playing it.

-The Tribute neck isn’t a baseball bat, but a closer relative of the LesPaul Studio neck.
-The neck is an important aspect of a guitar, representing about 50% of the overall feel.
-Because the neck shape is so important, the Tribute neck has a weight-relieved Studio neck.
-This neck shape is difficult to detect with the naked eye, so it’s important to know exactly what you’re looking for when buying a Les Paul tribute guitar.
+The Tribute neck isn’t a baseball bat but a closer relative of the LesPaul Studio neck.
+The neck is an essential aspect of a guitar, representing about 50% of the overall feel.
+Because the neck shape is necessary, the Tribute neck has a weight-relieved Studio neck.
+This neck shape is challenging to detect with the naked eye, so it’s essential to know precisely what you’re looking for when buying a Les Paul tribute guitar.

 The Gibson Les Paul Tribute guitar is more affordable than the LesPaul Studio, but it has all the premium features of the latter.

 It offers excellent playability, a lightweight body and neck, and a solid core that limits overall tone and resonance.
-A solid Mahogany neck feels smooth to the touch and its medium jumbo frets make note bending easier.
+A solid Mahogany neck feels smooth, and its medium jumbo frets make note bending easier.

 If you want a Gibson Les Paul tribute, this model will satisfy your needs perfectly.